 HEALTH CARE ACCESS

-San José has access to a health center 6km away in El Sauce.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+San José has access to a health centre 6km away in El Sauce.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.

 During their initial communications with Global Brigades, the top illnesses in children that San José expressed were respiratory infections and poor nutrition.
 For adults, common illnesses are chronic diseases such as hypertension, as well as kidney infections and prostatitis.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.